-The Graduate Association for Food Studies is thrilled to announce Food Studies (In)Digestion, a series of conversations for graduate students to search for, critique, expand, and understand our orientations to the food studies canon.
-Each part of this series serves as an opportunity to generate discussion about the field of food studies through its commonly read texts—and to reflect on how those texts provoke or prevent growth in the field.
+In 2020, The Graduate Association for Food Studies debuted Food Studies (In)Digestion, a series of conversations for graduate students to search for, critique, expand, and understand our orientations to the food studies canon.
+Each part of this series served as an opportunity to generate discussion about the field of food studies through its commonly read texts—and to reflect on how those texts provoke or prevent growth in the field.

 Give me more details!
 How do I join a Food Studies (In)Digestion session?

-Sessions will be held every couple of months with announcements to register distributed on our listserv and social media accounts.
-(Not subscribed to our listserv?
+Sessions will be held every couple of months with announcements to register distributed on our newsletter and social media accounts.
+(Not subscribed to our newsletter?
 Join here!
 You don’t have to be a GAFS member to join.)

 Each session requires pre-registration via Zoom.
 Any suggested readings for the sessions will be distributed to registered participants.